ouDriss95/myGatsbyBlog/content/posts/2020-10-21-parallax-section/index.md

 ```
 That's it now, your Section is ready to showcase your featured product.
 I hope this article is helpful for you!

-If you have any issues don't hesitate to DM me on [Instagram](https://www.instagram.com/doudmine)
+Hey, if you have any issues implementing the Parallax section into your Shopify Store you can Hire me so I can implement the it for you.
+DM me on [Instagram](https://www.instagram.com/doudmine)